portlandcodeschool/ruby-on-rails-2013Q3/week01/week01_plan.md

 	If you have watched these in the past, please be prepared to discuss the material next Monday night.

-0. Do the first four lessons in the (Code Academy Ruby Track)[http://www.codecademy.com/tracks/ruby].
+0. Do the first four lessons in the [Code Academy Ruby Track](http://www.codecademy.com/tracks/ruby).
 	* Introduction to Ruby
 	* Putting the Form in Formatter
 	* Control Flow in Ruby